abriljordan/ga_blog/docs/faqs.md

 <details>
   <summary>Can I download the reports as a PDF? </summary>
   <p>
   Yes.
-You can export dashboards to PDF
+You can download reports to PDF.
   </p>
 </details>